rust-lang/rfcs/active/0000-refine-immutables.md

 **Alternative 3.** Go all the way and forbid full outbound moves from immutable variables as well.

-This would make immutable variables even more true to their names, and effectively this is deeply pinning all immutable values.
+This would make immutable variables even more true to their names, and effectively this would deeply pin all immutable values and guarantee that they all have scoped lifetimes.
 But this is too restrictive and unnecessary.
 Having to throw `mut` everywhere defeats the purpose of the mutable/immutable distinction.
-Also, unexpected full outbound moves are easier to catch than unexpected partial outbound moves as compile errors will happen more often.
+Also, unexpected full outbound moves are easier to catch than unexpected partial outbound moves, as compile errors will happen more often.

 The RFC author considers the proposed change in this RFC to be a reasonable compromise between the alternatives 2 and 3.